Two-dimensional quantum antiferromagnets: Conclusions

 The issue of quantum phase transitions in frustrated antiferromagnet is also an active topic that is not presented in this review.
 Many properties of these critical points are still unknown, not to mention the fascinating problems associated with (quenched) disorder.

 Limited by place (and competence) we have not discussed in details the works done on spatially anisotropic models.
-This field which is in between one (review by P.~Lecheminant in this book) and 2D is extremely flourishing tackled by bosonization and large-$N$ methods.
+This field which is in between 1D (review by P.~Lecheminant in this book) and 2D is extremely flourishing tackled by bosonization and large-$N$ methods.

-To conclude we would like to emphasize that new analytical and/or numerical methods are highly desirable to proceed in the analysis of the two emblematic problems by which we have opened and closed this review: the $J_1$--$J_2$ model on the square lattice and the spin-$\frac{1}{2}$ Heisenberg model on the kagome (and pyrochlore) lattices.
-In both of these problems a consensus remains to be obtained.
+Ten years ago we wrote in the first edition : ``To conclude we would like to emphasize that new analytical and/or numerical methods are highly desirable to proceed in the analysis of the two emblematic problems by which we have opened and closed this review: the $J_1$--$J_2$ model on the square lattice and the spin-$\frac{1}{2}$ Heisenberg model on the kagome (and pyrochlore) lattices.
+In both of these problems a consensus remains to be obtained.''